almostengr/almostengrwebsite/web/docs/falconpitwitter/faq.md

 Any playlist that has "offline" or "testing" (case insensitive) in the name of it, will not post the song information to
 Twitter.
-The vitals alarms can still be triggered when "offline" or "testing playlists are active.
+The vitals alarms can still be triggered when "offline" or "testing" playlists are active.

 ## Where is the source code?